smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 ## Impact on existing code
-To add new control frame messages and RPC, this proposal affects SDL Core, Java Suite, HMI, Protocol and RPC.
+To add new control frame messages and RPCs, this proposal affects SDL Core, Java Suite, HMI, Protocol, and RPC.

 ## Alternatives considered